BraydenHumpherys/Data-Grill-Blog/_posts/2025-04-16-Cracking-The-Snow-Code-Pt-II.md

 ## The Research Question:

-nowstorms in Utah’s mountains might feel random—but is there a method behind the mayhem?
+Snowstorms in Utah’s mountains might feel random—but is there a method behind the mayhem?
 This project set out to answer a clear and compelling data science question:

 💡 **If given the weather information today, can we predict the amount of snow Alta will receive in 3 days?**